antoniocasero/ACPDownload/README.md

 # Purpose

-ACPDownload provides an indicator view about your download process.
+ACPDownload provides a view indicator of your download process.
 This project defines 4 states: initial, indeterminate, running and finished.
 The images are defined programatically so you dont need to worry about the resolution in the devices.
 It also allow to be customized with your own needs.
 </br></br>

 ![Opening Drawer Animation](http://antoniocasero.github.io/ACPDownload/screenshots/acpdownload-gif.gif "Sample Project")